Walgreens The Thread

 What is prediabetes?

-More than one-third of adults in the U.S. have prediabetes, putting them at an increased risk for developing type 2 diabetes.
-If you have prediabetes, following your healthcare provider’s advice now could delay or possibly prevent the onset of type 2 diabetes.
+More than 98 million (1 in 3) adults in the U.S. have prediabetes, putting them at an increased risk for developing type 2 diabetes.
+If you have been diagnosed with prediabetes, working with your healthcare provider to develop and follow an appropriate care plan now could delay or possibly prevent the onset of type 2 diabetes.
 The first step is understanding exactly what prediabetes is and what you can do to address the issue.

 What does prediabetic mean?

-Prediabetes is the term used to describe elevated blood glucose levels that aren’t high enough to make a diabetes diagnosis.
+Prediabetes is the term used to describe elevated blood glucose (sugar) levels that are outside of the normal range.
+However, the levels aren’t yet high enough for a healthcare provider to diagnose you with type 2 diabetes.
 Those with prediabetes may be referred to as prediabetic.
-If you have prediabetes, you have more sugar in your blood than the normal range.
-However, the levels aren’t yet high enough for a healthcare provider to diagnose you with type 2 diabetes.

 People can develop prediabetes in one of two ways:

-- If the body’s cells don’t respond properly to insulin, the hormone that controls blood sugar levels may rise above normal range.
+1. If the body’s cells don’t respond properly to insulin, the hormone that regulates how much sugar enters your cells to be used as energy, the levels of sugar in your blood may rise above normal range.

-- If the pancreas, which produces insulin, doesn’t manufacture enough to meet the body’s needs, blood glucose may be too high.
+2. If the pancreas, which produces insulin, doesn’t make enough to meet the body’s needs, blood glucose levels may become too high.

-- Age: Your risk of prediabetes increases as you reach your 30s and 40s.
-However, it’s possible for the issue to start at a younger age.
+• Age: Your risk of prediabetes increases as you reach your 30s and 40s.
+However, it’s possible for this condition to start at a younger age.

-- Lifestyle: Not getting enough physical activity increases the risk of prediabetes.
-Smoking may also make body cells more resistant to insulin, increasing the risk of prediabetes.
+• Lifestyle: Not getting enough physical activity increases the risk of prediabetes.
+Smoking may also make body cells more resistant to insulin, increasing your risk as well.

 Healthcare providers typically use two blood tests to diagnose prediabetes.
 The first is the fasting plasma glucose (FPG) test, which detects your blood sugar levels after you have fasted for at least eight hours.
 A normal FPG level is 99 mg/dL or less.
 The prediabetes range is 100 to 125 mg/dL.
 The type 2 diabetes range is 126 mg/dL or more.